kleph/dcos-docs/1.10/networking/index.md

 The Spartan instance on each agent also acts as a DNS server for any service that is load balanced using the DC/OS internal load balancer called [Minuteman](/docs/1.10/networking/mesos-dns/).
 Any service that is load balanced by Minuteman gets a [virtual-ip-address (VIP)](/docs/1.10/networking/mesos-dns/) and an FQDN in the `"*.l4lb.thisdcos.directory"` domain.
 The FQDN allocated to a load-balanced service is then stored in Spartan.
 All Spartans instances exchange the records they have discovered locally from Minuteman by using GOSSIP.
 This provides a highly available distributed DNS service for any task that is load balanced by Minuteman.
 For more information, see the [Spartan repository](https://github.com/dcos/spartan).

 # Load Balancing
 East-west load balancing is provided by Minuteman.
-North-south load balancing is provided by [Marathon LB](/docs/1.10/networking/marathon-lb/).
+North-south load balancing is provided by [Marathon-LB](/docs/1.10/networking/marathon-lb/) and Edge-LB (Entprise only).
 Marathon-LB is based on HAProxy, a rapid proxy and load balancer.
-It is installed as a DC/OS Universe package.
+Both Marathon-LB and Edge-LB are installed as DC/OS Universe packages.

 ## Minuteman
 Minuteman is a distributed layer 4 virtual IP east-west load balancer that is installed by default.
 It provides: